lostpebble/vite-plugin-watch-node-modules/Readme.md

 ```

 In this example, we are watching for changes to modules matching `@my-module/great` and `my-dev-module`- but our actual Vite project is
-3 folders deep in the monorepo, so we add the `cwd` option to get make sure we watch for modules form the root of the repo.
+3 folders deep in the monorepo, so we add the `cwd` option to get make sure we search for any matching modules from the root of the repo.

 ## Options